 How to fix ridge tiles to a roof

 How to fix ridge tiles to a roofTraditionally, ridge tiles were fixed using mortar to hold them in place.
-However, this method was complicated - getting mortar up to a rooftop is not a simple task - and it has been deemed unsafe since mortar crumbles and fails over time and ridge tiles can come loose, posing a potential risk to people on the ground below.
+However, this method was complicated - getting mortar up to a rooftop is not a simple task - and it has been deemed an unsafe practice since mortar crumbles and fails over time and ridge tiles can become loose and/or dislodged, posing a potential risk to people on the ground below.

 Today, mechanical ridge fixing is required by the building regulations for both new-build and refurbishment projects.
 Updates to BS 5534 in 2014 effectively banned the use of mortar as a primary fixing, leading to the need of additional mechanical fixings, while further updates to the standard in 2018 provided clarification on the scope of the standard and requirements for compliance.